Criminal Minds season 13

 The thirteenth season of Criminal Minds was ordered on April 7, 2017, by CBS with an order of 22 episodes.
-The season premiered on September 27, 2017 in a new time slot at 10:00PM on Wednesday when it had previously been at 9:00PM on Wednesday since its inception.
+The season premiered on September 27, 2017 in a new time slot, at 10:00 p.m. on Wednesday, when it had previously been at 9:00 p.m. on Wednesday since its inception.
 The season concluded on April 18, 2018.

 Cast

 The entire main cast from the previous season returned for the season, except Damon Gupton (Stephen Walker), who was written out of the show.
 His character was killed off in the season premiere off-screen.

 Following the cancellation of Criminal Minds: Beyond Borders, it was announced that Daniel Henney (Matt Simmons) would join the cast this season as a series regular.